Marriage is a wonderful blessing. Created by God, marriage is filled with excitement, challenges, and promise.

-My husband and I have been married almost 19 years, together for close to 21 years.
+My husband and I have been married for 19 years, together for close to 21 years.
 While I am not a marriage expert by an education standard, I am an expert in the realities of life and marriage.

 So what makes a strong marriage?

 There are 5 elements that I’ve discovered make a huge difference in marriage.

 Each of these things is essential to a happy marriage.
 Let’s dive a little deeper into each of these and learn how to make the most of our days with our spouse.
 And bring back some of that passion.

 This may seem obvious.
 Caring for your spouse should come naturally to you.
 But I’ll be the first to tell you that, it’s also one that is easy to lack on.

 Our day to day tasks, work, school, kids, friends, and family all pull us into different directions which makes it sometimes hard to just care for our spouse.